 Tim Cirino, Esq., Kutztown University, Class of 2013, B.A., History - Doctor of Law, (Juris Doctorate) in Environmental Law, Barry University - Dwayne O. Andreas School of Law 2017

-Tim, currently employed as a contract attorney, said, "I think people underestimate how useful a History Major is in law school!"
+Tim who is a contract attorney said, "I think people underestimate how useful a History Major is in law school!"

 Samantha Miller, Kutztown University, Class of 2011, B.A., History - M.A., University of Pennsylvania

-Samantha is currently the Jr. Contract Administrator at Frank Recruitment Group and was formerly a Digital Imaging Technician and DAMS Metadata Manager at the Historical Society of Pennsylvania in Philadelphia.
+Sam is currently Salesforce Test Lead & System Administrator at Elsevier.
+She has also served as a Jr. Contract Administrator, and as a Digital Imaging Technician and DAMS Metadata Manager at the Historical Society of Pennsylvania in Philadelphia.

 Guy Morrison, Kutztown University, Class of 2014, B.A., History - M.A., Villanova University - Ph.D., Cambridge University

 "Receiving a history degree from Kutztown University has opened so many doors for my future as a historian.
 With the guidance of Dr. Saidi and Dr. Johnson (Johnson is pictured with Guy at Cambridge in the above photo), I was admitted to Villanova and then Cambridge University.
 The KU History department really took their time to help me reach my goals and aspirations.
 Whether it was in or out of the classroom, the faculty of Kutztown's history department really cared about my endeavors.
 I would not be where I am today without their insight."